Omri-twik/intern_variants/README.md

 Scans page and changes page content from British to American English\
 Author: Mitch

-Featured Finder - Ready but still can be improved with additional testing\
+Featured Finder (Shopify) - Ready but still can be improved with additional testing\
 Finds and labels featured and new products on homepage to be used as selectors\
 Author: Mitch